pgroenbaek/tsre5-trainsimcom-fork-qt6/docs/cmake-build-manual.md

-# CMake build instructions
+# CMake build manual

-**Note:** These instructions are work-in-progress and are updated as I go along.
+**Note:** This manual is work-in-progress and is updated as I go along.

 ## Prerequisites